Explore Beautiful Buildings and Historical Backgrounds of Barcelona

 Even walking tours with a local guide are great to explore the bustling streets, market squares and incredible attractions, there are a lot more things to do in Barcelona during your holidays.
 Do you fancy to take sightseeing to a new level?
 See the sights of Barcelona by Segway and enjoy panoramic views differently.

 You also have the chance to join a Barcelona Bike tour.
-This way, you'll have some exercise and a enjoable outdoor experience among other travelers.
+This way you will have some exercise and an enjoyable outdoor experience in contrast to other travelers.
 Don't worry, stops are made at any point of interest to take photos and hear plenty of fascinating stories about Barcelona.